lenkiefer/lenkiefer.github.com/_posts/2016-09-10-job-openings-and-hires.md

 ## Index the data

-In order to make comparisons easier, we can index the data so the series are somewhat comparable.
+In order to make comparisons easier, we can index the data so the series can be compared on the same y axis.
 Due to the spike in hiring due to the 2010 Census, we'll omit the Federal category in the graphs to come.

 ![plot of chunk fig-JOLTS-graph3](/img/Rfig/fig-JOLTS-graph3-1.svg)![plot of chunk fig-JOLTS-graph3](/img/Rfig/fig-JOLTS-graph3-2.svg)![plot of chunk fig-JOLTS-graph3](/img/Rfig/fig-JOLTS-graph3-3.svg)